 There are two main types of media that your organization has to worry about.
-Hard copy: which is all the paper documents, reports and possible written notes that may include important confidential company information.
-Soft Copy: which includes your electronics such as computer hard drives, DVDs or CDs, mobile devices or other office equipment that may store information.
+Hard copy: which is all the paper documents, reports, and possible written notes that may include important confidential company information.
+Soft Copy: which includes your electronics such as computer hard drives, DVDs or CDs, mobile devices, or other office equipment that may store information.
 Both types of media are susceptible to falling into the wrong hands.
-Both hard and soft copy that are improperly disposed of can be recovered by thieves who go dumpster diving or simply the next user of a device.
+Both hard and soft copies that are improperly disposed of can be recovered by thieves who go dumpster diving or simply the next user of a device.

-The solution to sanitizing hard copy is relatively easy— paper should be destroyed using shredders, pulverizers, or disintegrators.
+The solution to sanitizing hard copy is relatively easy— the paper should be destroyed using shredders, pulverizers, or disintegrators.
 Sanitizing your most confidential digital information is not quite as easy, and that’s where Clarawipe comes in.
-There are three ways to sanitize digital data: clearing, purging and destroying.
+There are three ways to sanitize digital data: clearing, purging, and destroying.

 Clearing is a process in which all areas on a storage device (e.g. a hard drive) are overwritten with new values.
 For instance, imagine you have several private files stored on your computer.
 Clearing these files would involve going through and writing 0’s over your entire hard drive to supplant your files.
 There are many other forms of clearing, some of which are built into the hardware, itself.
 Overall, clearing protects against simple, non-invasive data recovery techniques.